DCAP: Tax savings for child and elder care

 Enrollment is effective for one tax year only and does not automatically renew.
-To continue DCAP, you must re-enroll each year.
+To continue DCAP, you must re-enroll each year during open enrollment.
 The DCAP accounts for UW employees are managed by Navia Benefits Solutions, a local company that administers benefits for organizations.

-You’re eligible for DCAP as long as you’re eligible for PEBB benefits.
-However, if you have a stay-at-home spouse, you can’t enroll in DCAP.
+You’re eligible to enroll in DCAP as long as you’re eligible for PEBB benefits.
+However, if you have a stay-at-home spouse, you should not enroll in DCAP.
 You also can’t enroll if you are a student whose wages are exempt from Social Security and Medicare or if you receive no income from a U.S.-based source.

 When you can enroll

 You may enroll in DCAP at the following times:

 - During your first 31 days of employment